2.1.3.60 Healthy Start for School exemptions (FTB)

 - issues of isolation and/or remoteness, relating to difficulties in accessing doctors/nurses or other medical practitioners to conduct health assessments, for example, where access is only available through the flying doctor service and used for emergencies only.

-It will usually be a combination of factors rather than a single factor that makes the circumstances unusual, unforeseen or exceptional to warrant a special circumstances exemption and circumstances must be considered on a case by case basis.
+It will usually be a combination of factors rather than a single factor that makes the circumstances sufficiently unusual and unexpected to warrant a special circumstances exemption, and circumstances must be considered on a case by case basis.
 Below is an example of a situation where a special circumstances exemption should not be applied.

-Example: Cecelia lives on a remote cattle station in NT and receives FTB Part A for her child who is turning 4 in the 2018-19 income year.
+Example: Cecelia lives on a remote cattle station in NT and receives FTB Part A for their child Henny, who is turning 4 in the 2023-24 income year.
 The nearest medical facility is several hundred kilometres away.
 The Royal Flying Doctor service provides remote medical services on-line and by radio and provides a visiting service at least twice a year, as well as in emergency situations.
-After receiving her letter informing her of the health check requirement, Cecelia requests a special circumstances exemption on the basis that she will have to wait until the next available opportunity to organise a physical check for her child, which could be several months away and she does not want to be put in danger of an FTB child rate reduction.
+After Cecelia receives the letter informing them of the health check requirement, Cecelia requests a special circumstances exemption on the basis that they will have to wait until the next available opportunity to organise a physical check for Henny, which could be several months away, and they do not want to be put in danger of an FTB child rate reduction.

 Based on these facts, this would not constitute special circumstances.
-Even if Cecelia cannot get her child's health checked some time during the 2018-19 income year, she still has up until her child turns 5 to get the health check completed and to notify Centrelink.
-Cecelia has an obligation to ensure the health check is completed for her child or the FTB child rate may be reduced for each day during an FTB child rate reduction period.
+Even if Cecelia cannot get Henny's health checked during the 2023-24 income year, Cecelia still has up until when Henny turns 5 to get the health check completed and to notify Centrelink.
+Cecelia has an obligation to ensure the health check is completed for Henny or Henny's FTB child rate may be reduced for each day during an FTB child rate reduction period.

-Example: Joshua receives FTB for his daughter Gertrude who turns 4 in the 2017-18 income year.
-Joshua dies in the 2018-19 income year.
+Example: Joshua receives FTB for their daughter Gertrude who turns 4 in the 2022-23 income year.
+Joshua dies in the 2023-24 income year.
 Special circumstances will apply as Joshua dies within the first 12 months that Gertrude turned 4.

-Example: Jade receives FTB for her son Bobby who turns 4 in the 2018-19 income year.
-Bobby dies prior to his fifth birthday which means special circumstances will apply.
+Example: Jade receives FTB for her son Bobby who turns 4 in the 2023-24 income year.
+Bobby dies prior to his fifth birthday, which means special circumstances will apply.

-However, as the special circumstances exemption applies to the individual, the health check requirement will still apply in relation to the child following a change of care that occurs within the income year the child turns 4, when the new carer meets the criteria to be subject to the requirement.
+However, as the special circumstances exemption applies to the individual, the health check requirement will still apply in relation to the child following a change of care that occurs within the income year the child turns 4, if the new carer meets the criteria to be subject to the health check requirement.

 Act reference: FAAct section 61A(1)(d)(iv) Reduction in FTB child rate unless the health check requirement satisfied, section 61D Death of an FTB child